-To determine which actions apply to a request, the URL of the request is compared to all patterns in this file.
+To determine which actions apply to a request, the URL of the request is compared to all patterns in each action file file.
 Every time it matches, the list of applicable actions for the URL is incrementally updated, using the heading of the section in which the pattern is located.
 If multiple matches for the same URL set the same action differently, the last match wins.
-If not, the effects are aggregated (e.g. a URL might match both the

-"+handle-as-image" (configuration.html#HANDLE-AS-IMAGE) and "+block" (configuration.html#BLOCK) actions).
+If not, the effects are aggregated (e.g. a URL might match both the "+handle-as-image" (actions-file.html#HANDLE-AS-IMAGE) and "+block" (actions-file.html#BLOCK) actions).

-You can trace this process by visiting http://config.privoxy.org/show-url-info.
+You can trace this process for any given URL by visiting http://config.privoxy.org/show-url-info.